confluentinc/ksql/quickstart/quickstart-non-docker.rst

 The KSQL quickstart assumes you have run at least the following three steps to produce data to two Kafka topics ``pageviews`` and ``users`` in your Kafka cluster.

-1. Download the data generator jar file <TODO: insert download link>
+1. Download the data generator jar file <TODO: update when KSQL-200 is resolved>

 2. Produce Kafka data to a topic ``pageviews`` using the provided data generator.
 The following example continuously generates data with a value in DELIMITED format